jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

 //...

-kodgen::FileParser fileParser;
+kodgen::FileParserFactory<kodgen::FileParser> fileParserFactory;
 kodgen::FileGenerator fileGenerator;

-CustomLogger logger; //Can replace CustomLogger by kodgen::DefaultLogger
+CustomLogger logger;

-//Provide your logger instance to the file parser and file generator fileParser.logger = &logger;
+//Provide your logger to the file parser factory and the file generator fileParserFactory.logger = &logger;
 fileGenerator.logger = &logger;
 ```

 Providing a logger instance to the FileParser and the FileGenerator is not mandatory, however it is highly recommended if you want to keep track of what's happening.